 - Change might occur naturally at the moment of contact.

-The daughters of Zelophehad were learned women.
+The daughters of Tzelafchad were learned women.
 They presented their petition in a logical and halachically sophisticated manner.
 (Talmud and Midrash, ibid.)

 Their petition followed a razor-sharp line of reasoning that incorporated all the relevant laws and principles, and even formulated the proper decision.
 This is why Scripture says, “And Moses brought their judgment before G‑d”—their judgment, not their question, for their petition included the legal argument and its ruling.
 (Anaf Yosef commentary on Ein Yaakov, Bava Batra 119b)